LADSoft/OrangeC/doc/adl.md

       <Operands Name="byte 'rm:rm8',  {byte} 'omem:mem8'" op="0x80:8" R="0" W="0" Coding="native 'omem':8"/>
 ```

-the class rm8 already has a coding as an addressing mode.
-The coding in this operand node overrides that encoding, but since we want to reuse the original coding after all we say 'native'.
-Then for purposes of the referenced instruction we encode a constant value after the original encoding...
+the class rm8 already has a coding sequence as an addressing mode.
+The coding sequence in this operand node overrides that encoding, but since we want to reuse the original coding after all we say 'native'.
+Then for purposes of the referenced instruction we encode a constant value after the original encoding.

 #### Prefixes group

 Prefix nodes specify prefixes that can precede instructions.
-For example on the x86 the `rep` prefix tells a string instruction to repeat until a counter reaches zero:
+For example on the x64 the `rep` prefix tells a string instruction to repeat until a counter reaches zero:

 ```
 	rep movsb